 Barbara Spectre

-How people organize its calendar, what it celebrates and mourns, how it understands time, are signposts that can serve as indicators of a cultural perspective.
+How a people organizes its calendar, how it celebrates and mourns, how it understands time, are signposts that can serve as indicators of a cultural perspective.
 These indicators can then serve as a platform by which to build an understanding of the celebratory and ritualistic aspects of Judaism.
 The course will analyze a series of concepts that stand in a paradoxical relationship one to another, for example: accident/fate; obedience/responsibility; faith/doubt.
-The ways in which these paradoxes are expressed in the Jewish calendar will be studied, utilizing a wide variety of sources, including the Bible, Midrash, Talmud, Maimonides, Kabbalistic sources, and contemporary literature.
+The ways in which these paradoxes are incorporated into the Jewish calendar will be studied, utilizing a wide variety of sources, including the Bible, Midrash, Talmud, Maimonides, Kabbalah, and contemporary literature.
+Comparisons will be made with various philosophic and religious traditions.